-Backing up files from within Windows is the normal (and easiest) way to backup and should be done on a regular basis.
+Backing up from within Windows is the normal (and easiest) way and should be done on a regular basis.
 Skip to the ‘Backup Files On A Working Computer’ section below.

-2. Computer Starts Up – can log into Windows but virus infection or software problems prevent you backing up your files.
+2. Computer Starts Up – can log into Windows but virus infection or software problems prevent you backing up your data.